alex-lindenbaum/w4111-proj1/README.md

 Schema modifications:
 We also improved our schema from part 2.
 We added check constraints to check that shelf_life is >= 0 in food_items, and to check that amount is > 0 in storage_details.
+NOTE: Because we did not initially hash our passwords when entering data in part 2, that data became inaccessible in our web app.
+Thus, we deleted that data and entered new data for demonstration purposes.

 Database operations:
 1. /recipes